kblood/MCPFileSystem/LineEditOperationsExamples.md

 // Create a MCPFileSystemClient var client = new MCPFileSystemClient("localhost", 8080);

-// Create a list of line edit operations var operations = new List<LineEditOperation>
+// Create a list of replace edit operations var operations = new List<LineEditOperation>
 {
-    // Insert a new line at line 5 new LineEditOperation
+    // Replace line 5 with a new comment new LineEditOperation
     {
         LineNumber = 5,
-        Type = "INSERT",
+        Type = "Replace",
         Text = "// This is a new comment line"
     },